Aymz96/MongoCookbookStarterCode/README.md

 ```

 ### How to Run Mongodb Dev-Env tests
-- To test the Mongodb Cookbook, navigate into the Cookbook through the terminal, then execute the steps below:
+- To run the Mongodb Cookbook, navigate into  MongoCookbookStarterCode through the terminal, then follow the next steps.

 ### How to test Mongodb Dev-Env
 - Once in the directory you will be testing both the ChefSpec and ChefInspec.